 How to catch Kingfish

 Kingfish is a renowned sports fish and a heavy-duty setup is required.
-Starting with a 10-15 or 12-24 kilo Shimano Terez or Wilson Live Fibre rod.
-Paired with a 6000-20000 size reel.
-Some good options include the Penn Slammer, Shimano Saragosa, Daiwa Saltist, Daiwa Saltiga or Shimano Stella spooled with 20 to 50-pound line.
+Starting with a 10-15 or 12-24 kilo rod paired with a 6000-20000 size reel.
+Some good options include the Penn Slammer, Shimano Saragosa, Daiwa Saltist, Daiwa Saltiga or Shimano Stella spooled with a 20 to 50-pound line.
 Kingies are generally active between December to March and can be located during most hours of the day

 Kingfish are predators that feed on smaller fish within their environment.
-Therefore live baits is a top choice when targeting mulloway with the live bait carefully pinned behind the neck to allow the bait to swim freely or like a wounded fish.
+Therefore live bait is a top choice when targeting mulloway with the live bait carefully pinned behind the neck to allow the bait to swim freely or like a wounded fish.
 Staple easily accessible dead baits also work well on Kingfish.
-A running sinker rig to a single 5/0 – 8/0 hook or a double snelled hook to present the bait nicely.
+A running sinker rig to a single 5/0 – 8/0 hook or a double-snelled hook to present the bait nicely.
 Recommended options include.

 - Live Mackarel

 - Live Scad

 - Live mullet

 - Live salmon